 In 2004, the Omba Arts Trust was established and took over the management of the Namibian Craft Centre from the Rossing Foundation.
 In 2009, the trust decided to focus on its core business of craft development, which resulted in the registration of the Namibia Craft Centre as a section 21 Company: Namibia Arts, Craft & Design.

-The Namibia Craft Centre provides retail space to approximately 40 craft enterprises that hail from distinct communities, ethnic groups and projects, providing a platform for Namibian handicraft from jewellery to carved tree roots.
-Centrally situated in Tal Street in the Old Breweries Complex with enclosed parking, the Centre is easily accessible for drivers
+The Namibia Craft Centre provides retail space to approximately 40 craft enterprises that hail from distinct communities, ethnic groups, and projects, providing a platform for Namibian handicrafts from jewelry to carved tree roots.
+Centrally situated in Tal Street in the Old Breweries Complex with enclosed parking, the Centre is easily accessible for drivers or pedestrians.

-Expertly woven baskets, carved Makalani kernels, stylish San ostrich-eggshell jewellery, richly-dyed wild silk scarves, Himba bracelets, attractive handmade paper, hand-woven carpets, striking textiles and colourful embroidered linen; the Namibia Craft Centre is a treasure-trove of colour and craft, a collection of Namibian items epitomising the country – the character and essence of its intriguing cultures, its large blue skies and endless landscapes, its wildlife and wonder.
+Expertly woven baskets, carved Makalani kernels, stylish San ostrich-eggshell jewelry, richly-dyed wild silk scarves, Himba bracelets, attractive handmade paper, hand-woven carpets, striking textiles, and colorful embroidered linen; the Namibia Craft Centre is a treasure-trove of color and craft, a collection of Namibian items epitomizing the country – the character and essence of its intriguing cultures, its large blue skies and endless landscapes, it is wildlife and wonder.
 It’s Namibia (conveniently) under one roof.
-The Craft Centre supports jobs to more than 4,000 crafters and their families in some of the most rural and marginalised areas.
+The Craft Centre supports jobs for more than 4,000 crafters and their families in some of the most rural and marginalized areas.

-Something you may soon realise while walking around this intriguing centre is that besides the rich stories and the golden opportunity of having access to goods from all corners of Namibia collected under one roof, the word ‘craft’ and ‘art’ are often intertwined.
-The time spent weaving a basket, threading cotton or beads to create a picture or a bracelet, to carve a frame from wood or to make paper, is combined with the skill and talent of craftspeople countrywide to create striking works of art.
-Whether you walk out the door with a postcard sized photograph of a Himba woman, a basket or an embroidered pillow, you will probably have purchased a piece of art rather than just a souvenir – as well as having gained a smidgen of Namibia to be cherished after your return home.
+Something you may soon realize while walking around this intriguing center is that besides the rich stories and the golden opportunity of having access to goods from all corners of Namibia collected under one roof, the word ‘craft’ and ‘art’ are often intertwined.
+The time spent weaving a basket, threading cotton or beads to create a picture or a bracelet, carving a frame from wood, or making paper, is combined with the skill and talent of craftspeople countrywide to create striking works of art.
+Whether you walk out the door with a postcard-sized photograph of a Himba woman, a basket, or an embroidered pillow, you will probably have purchased a piece of art rather than just a souvenir – as well as having gained a smidgen of Namibia to be cherished after your return home.

 After a good and fulfilling trip, use those few hours left in Windhoek before the flight back home to search for those special bits and pieces for friends and family or for yourself from areas you were unable to visit, or to remind you of your experiences in the country of space and soul.